WaveDiffusion: Joint Latent Diffusion for Physically Consistent Seismic and Velocity Generation: Related Works

+\textbf{Data-driven approaches to FWI:} Recent learning-based methods bypass iterative solvers by training neural networks to map seismic data to velocity models directly.
+Encoder-decoder architectures such as \textit{InversionNet} \cite{wu2019inversionnet} and \textit{VelocityGAN} \cite{zhang2019velocitygan} reduce computational cost by learning implicit mappings between the two modalities.
+With higher efficiency than physics-based FWI, these methods treat FWI as an image-to-image translation task \cite{richardson2018seismic, zhu2019physics}.
+More recently, neural operators \cite{li2020fourier, li2023solving} provide a flexible alternative for predicting seismic data from velocity models, with strong capacity for modality transformation.
+In Appendix~\ref{sec:traditional_fwi}, we review traditional physics-driven FWI methods.

-Generative models, particularly Generative Adversarial Networks (GANs) and their variants, have emerged as alternatives to traditional CNN-based methods for FWI.
+\textbf{Generative models in FWI:} Generative models, particularly Generative Adversarial Networks (GANs) and their variants, have emerged as alternatives to traditional CNN-based methods for FWI.
 These models aim to learn the latent representations of seismic data and velocity models, enabling the generation of synthetic training data or even direct inversion \cite{goodfellow2020generative}.
-Vector Quantized Generative Adversarial Networks (VQGANs) \cite{esser2021taming}, in particular, have been explored for their ability to generate high-quality modalities, such as images, audios, videos, etc. Such models can be tuned for imaging one physical modality (e.g. velocity map) given another (e.g. seismic data)~\cite{zhang2019velocitygan}.
+Vector Quantized GANs (VQGANs) \cite{esser2021taming}, in particular, have been explored for their ability to generate high-quality modalities, such as images, audios, videos, etc. Such models can be tuned for imaging one physical modality (e.g., velocity) given another (e.g., seismic)~\cite{zhang2019velocitygan}.

-Recent work has focused on Latent Diffusion Models (LDMs) \cite{ho2020denoising,dhariwal2021diffusion,rombach2022high}, which refine latent space representations through a diffusion process.
-LDMs iteratively denoise latent variables, progressively improving the quality of generated samples.
-While these models can produce realistic-looking data, they often generate new samples of one single modality at a time.
-Thus, it is difficult for them to generate multiple modalities using one generative model as they lack the physical consistency to the governing PDEs that describe the relationship between these modalities.
-Diffusion models have been applied to FWI by Wang et al. \cite{wang2023prior}, who used them to generate prior distributions for plausible velocity models as a regularization term.
-Their method still treats seismic data and velocity maps separately, limiting its ability to generate physically consistent seismic-velocity pairs.
+Diffusion models have also been applied to FWI \cite{wang2023prior}, who used them to generate prior distributions for plausible velocity models and incorporated with a regularization process through a Plug-and-Play (PnP)-style framework.
+However, their approach treats seismic data and velocity maps separately and relies on explicit forward modeling.
+Recent work on Latent Diffusion Models (LDMs) \cite{ho2020denoising,dhariwal2021diffusion,rombach2022high} refines latent representations through a diffusion process.
+While effective for generating realistic single-modality data, these models are difficult to produce multiple physical consistency modalities jointly.